pingidentity/pingdirectory-go-client/configurationapi/docs/AddWeaklyEncodedPasswordDataSecurityAuditorRequest.md

 ### NewAddWeaklyEncodedPasswordDataSecurityAuditorRequest

-`func NewAddWeaklyEncodedPasswordDataSecurityAuditorRequest(auditorName string, schemas []EnumweaklyEncodedPasswordDataSecurityAuditorSchemaUrn, reportFile string, weakPasswordStorageScheme []string, enabled bool, ) *AddWeaklyEncodedPasswordDataSecurityAuditorRequest`
+`func NewAddWeaklyEncodedPasswordDataSecurityAuditorRequest(auditorName string, schemas []EnumweaklyEncodedPasswordDataSecurityAuditorSchemaUrn, ) *AddWeaklyEncodedPasswordDataSecurityAuditorRequest`

 NewAddWeaklyEncodedPasswordDataSecurityAuditorRequest instantiates a new AddWeaklyEncodedPasswordDataSecurityAuditorRequest object
 This constructor will assign default values to properties that have it defined,